Learning Lunch Seminar Series promotes consistent provincial approach to rainwater management and green infrastructure

-The Learning Lunch Seminar Series is part of the implementation program for Beyond the Guidebook: The New Business As Usual.
-This provincial initiative builds on the foundation provided by Stormwater Planning: A Guidebook for British Columbia, published in 2002, and incorporates lessons learned over the past six years in moving from planning to action.
+The Learning Lunch Seminar Series was part of the implementation program for Beyond the Guidebook: The New Business As Usual.
+This provincial initiative built on the foundation provided by Stormwater Planning: A Guidebook for British Columbia, published in 2002, and incorporated lessons learned over six years in moving from planning to action.

 “In the first seminar, the theme will be evolution of drainage practices over the past two decades.
 After that, the focus will be on tools, in particular legal and policy strategies that will help implement the New Business As Usual.
 Finally, the third seminar will look at how all the elements of regional needs fit together,” elaborates Derek Richmond.
 To download a program synopsis, click here.